UCL-Biosciences/Biosciences-Comp-Support/README.md

 - Data must be on RDSS with a confirmed location for receiving results.
 - Results are shared and **deleted after 30 days** — we do not provide long-term storage.
 - Turnaround depends on queue and complexity; we'll confirm timelines when we accept your request.
-- Requests must be submitted by PIs.
+- This service is available to Biosciences researchers only.
+Requests must be submitted by PIs.
 - We **cannot process sensitive or identifiable data** (e.g. patient records).
 This data must be handled through UCL's Data Safe Haven / TRE.